 We have also addressed the risk of management override of internal controls.
 This includes consideration of whether there was evidence of management bias that represented a risk of material misstatement due to fraud.

-The Group has insurance contract liabilities representing 79% of the Group’s total liabilities and it is thus the single largest liability for the Group.
+At 31.12.2017 the Group has insurance contract liabilities representing amounting to mEUR 30,158 (31.12.2016: mEUR 20,600) which represents 84 % of the Group’s total liabilities and it is thus the single largest liability of the Group.
 The insurance contract liabilities comprise life and non-life insurance contract liabilities.